Kuwait City Gay Travel

 Socially, Kuwait is generally conservative.
 For females, always wear clothing that completely covers the shoulders and knees.
 Any display of upper arms, chest or thighs will attract negative attention.
 For men, avoid any graphic t-shirts that could be misconstrued as something offensive.

 Kuwait experiences some of the most extreme heat in the world.
 Summer temperatures are a brutal 110 degrees Fahrenheit, so I would travel during spring of fall.

 Kuwait falls in line with many other middle eastern countries in that it offers no protection to the gay community.
+As you can imagine, being gay in Kuwait is not easy.
 Homosexuality in the country is not illegal per se, however gay individuals can be prosecuted in alternate fashions.

 I’d like to remain hopeful that modern leaders and their royal families in Middle Eastern countries will begin to strive toward providing basic human rights to the LGBT communities in their respective countries.